 The first part of this process is prepared well in advance of clients coming to our stores.
 It is accomplished in the selection process of the products we allow onto our showroom floors.
 With some rational standards in mind, we in effect have a ‘filter’ that eliminates the majority of typical products from ending up in our showrooms.
 This filter intentionally limits the products that we offer.
 We believe this allows the most effective solutions at their respective price points to fulfill the high standards we have identified.

 We, just like our clients, are also consumers.
 We do not spend our money frivolously, we do not follow ‘industry trends’, we do not look to others for direction.

 Imagine a circle of 12 different retailers, all looking to their competition for direction.
 What standards or criteria are guiding the buying decisions of such retailers?
 This is the principle of 'do what everyone else is doing’.
 This is wholly circular reasoning without a foundation.
 It does not represent a path forward, but rather it is an endless loop of retailers and manufacturers producing sleep products that the consumer is ultimately not happy with.

 The Mattress & Sleep Company uses our extensive experience and rational approach to the best of our ability.
 The result is a curated selection of high quality solutions to address common sleep problems.

 We try to the best of our ability to sell and promote these products by appealing to rational standards in our clients, the value of sleep, and ultimately the value of our client’s lives.
-In future blog posts I will explore some of these broad criteria that we use to select the products that we offer for sale.
+In future blog posts I will explore some of these broad criteria that we use to select the products that we offer.